 ● Another is that it also suggests that the disappearance of the Neanderthal can be attributed to interbreeding with modern human so that the more "primitive" features of the earlier neanderthals are no longer prominent.

-● As for evolution theory postulating a process of primitive (ape-like) man over millions of years becoming "evolved" into a more sophisticated biological form, this new genetic research is highlighting much faulty reasoning.
-One shaky leg of evolutionist constructs is the shared ancestor of various similar or not so similar species which postulates that all these species breed only with their own and seemingly existing millions of years apart with more primitive "evolving" into the more moderns.
-Yet man, according to the same shaky leg, can diverge into two different species but much later down the path can interbreed successfully with the other branch which was already its own specie.
+● As for evolution theory postulating a process of primitive (ape-like) man over millions of years becoming "evolved" into a more sophisticated biological form, this new genetic research is disproving such faulty reasoning.
+One shaky leg of evolutionist theory is the shared ancestor of various similar or not so similar species.
+This postlates that all these species breed only with their own and (seemingly existing millions of years apart) with more primitive types "evolving" into the more moderns.
+Yet man, according to the same shaky leg, can somehow diverge into two different species but much later down the path can interbreed successfully with the other branch which was already of his own specie.
 On the other hand, evolutionists believe horses and donkeys diverged from a common ancestor 4 million years ago and they cannot successfully procreate other than to produce one generation of a sterile cross breed.

 Oahspe identifies the True Races of Man